Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 “Then how should I be?”

-“Ok…let me draw a consensus for both of us.
+“Ok…Let me draw a consensus for both of us.
 Now it is getting dark.
-So I will drop you half a way.”
+So I will drop you halfway.”

-Rama Chandran called her, ran after her.
+Rama Chandran called her and ran after her.
 He stood in front of her.
 He saw her eyes swollen with tears.

-Half a way through, she asked him, “Do you know why my brother in law has come?”
+Halfway through, she asked him, “Do you know why my brother-in-law has come?”

 “Why?”